 An introduction to feminist theories within historical, cultural, and philosophical contexts, this course explores the relationship between feminist theories and literary texts that exemplify or extend them.
 Cross-listed as WMGS 329.
 Prerequisite: 9 credits ENGL.
 Three credits.
-Not offered 2018-2019.

 330 Studies in Women Writers: Genres, Cultures, and Contexts